The sacred space of Jorge Oteiza

 During these years, Oteiza fought tirelessly and vehemently to unite and revitalize the decayed Basque artistic world, but he came up against the indifference of the institutions, both those of Franco’s regime and those of Basque nationalism in hiding.
 His exhaustion in the face of the situation led him in 1959 to radically abandon sculpture, just when his career was at its peak, after winning the First Prize for Sculpture at the Sao Paulo Biennial (1957).

-It will be at this stage, when guided by the ambition to build space, not only from an architectural presence but also from its metaphysical and spiritual dimension, Oteiza decides to use two fundamental tools: boxes to contain the void and chalk to expand and release it in open dynamic forms.
-To the latter belong the two exceptional sculptures we are dealing with, whose bidding represents a significant event in the art marker.
+It was at this stage when, guided by the ambition to build space, not only from an architectural presence but also from a metaphysical and spiritual dimension, Oteiza decided to use two fundamental tools: boxes to contain the void and chalk to expand and release it in open dynamic forms.
+To the latter belong the two exceptional sculptures in question, whose bidding represents a significant event in the art market.

 As a result of these experiments carried out in his chalk laboratory, Oteiza devised “Zazpiak” in 1970, whose casting under his personal supervision would not take place until 2001.
-Empty of matter, flooded with metaphysics, the work alludes in its forms and in its very title to the seven Basque territories that for the nationalists make up Esukal Herria and whose coats of arms are reproduced on the flag under a centuries-old slogan: Zazpiak bat (The seven, one).
-The piece reflects the tension between each of the parts and the whole, resulting in a piece of great rotundity where the space harmonizes with the rotundity of the bronze.
+Empty of matter and flooded with metaphysics, the work alludes in its forms and in its very title to the seven Basque territories that for the nationalists make up Esukal Herria and whose coats of arms are reproduced on the flag under a centuries-old slogan: Zazpiak bat (The seven, one).
+The piece reflects the tension between each of the parts and the whole, resulting in a strong, harmonious and expansive piece.

 The chalk laboratory will also be where Oteiza takes up again the models entitled “Hau madrilentzat” (This for Madrid) linked to a failed public sculpture project for the Paseo de la Castellana in Madrid and initially conceived, as stated in the text written by Oteiza himself “My last sculpture in praise of discontent” to be installed at the end of the promenade, on the Monpas (San Sebastian) overhang.